SwiftKickMobile/SwiftAutoLayout/README.md

 ### Defining Different Kinds of Constraints

-SwiftLayout has 3 main methods for creating different constraint builders suited for different tasks.
+SwiftAutoLayout has 3 main methods for creating different constraint builders suited for different tasks.

-- `constrain(to:)` returns a [`RelationalConstraintBuilder`](./SwiftLayout/RelationalConstraintBuilder.swift) that is useful for embedding a view inside another and creating constraints that match anchors.
+- `constrain(to:)` returns a [`RelationalConstraintBuilder`](./SwiftAutoLayout/RelationalConstraintBuilder.swift) that is useful for embedding a view inside another and creating constraints that match anchors.
 In uncommon scenarios where you want to define a constraint between two different anchors, use this builder's `xAxis(_:to:)`, `yAxis(_:to:)`, and `dimension(_:to:)` methods.

-- `constrain(after:)` returns a [`DistributiveConstraintBuilder`](./SwiftLayout/DistributiveConstraintBuilder.swift) that has a couple methods for placing this view vertically or horizontally after another.
+- `constrain(after:)` returns a [`DistributiveConstraintBuilder`](./SwiftAutoLayout/DistributiveConstraintBuilder.swift) that has a couple methods for placing this view vertically or horizontally after another.
 This builder expects its views and layout guides to already have parents.

-- `constrainSelf()` returns a [`SelfConstraintBuilder`](./SwiftLayout/SelfConstraintBuilder.swift) which is great for constraining your view's width, height, or aspect ratio.
+- `constrainSelf()` returns a [`SelfConstraintBuilder`](./SwiftAutoLayout/SelfConstraintBuilder.swift) which is great for constraining your view's width, height, or aspect ratio.

 ### Getting Constraints